 Knowing which one works for you is key to whether you make a profit or not.
 This is why hardware tokens are highly recommended.

 While they’re certainly very convenient and interoperable, trading significant sums with a soft wallet is not recommended.

-If you’re a mobile trader and use software apps for everything crypto, you should know that your funds are at risk.
+If you’re a mobile trader and use software apps for everything crypto, you should know that your funds are at risk for cryptocurrency investing tips.

 The fact is that mobile devices are more susceptible to electronic attacks.
 They can also be compromised, such as when you lose your phone.
 Also, a bad circuit could trigger the wrong signals and damage your phone while it’s charging.

 It’s too much of a risk, no matter how convenient it is.